-- Part 1 General Information: provides a general description of the requirement; - Part 2 Bidder Instructions: provides the instructions, clauses and conditions applicable to the bid solicitation; - Part 3 Bid Preparation Instructions: provides Bidders with instructions on how to prepare their bid; - Part 4 Evaluation Procedures and Basis of Selection: indicates how the evaluation will be conducted, the evaluation criteria that must be addressed in the bid, and the basis of selection; - Part 5 Certifications and Additional Information: includes the certifications and additional information to be provided; - Part 6 Security, Financial and Other Requirements: includes specific requirements that must be addressed by Bidders; and - Part 7 Resulting Contract Clauses: includes the clauses and conditions that will apply to any resulting contract.
+- Part 1 General Information: provides a general description of the requirement; - Part 2 Bidder Instructions: provides the instructions, clauses and conditions applicable to the bid solicitation; - Part 3 Bid Preparation Instructions: provides Bidders with instructions on how to prepare their bid; - Part 4 Evaluation Procedures and Basis of Selection: indicates how the evaluation will be conducted, the evaluation criteria that must be addressed in the bid, and the basis of selection; - Part 5 Certifications and Additional Information; includes the certifications and additional information to be provided; - Part 6 Security, Financial and Other Requirements: includes specific requirements that must be addressed by Bidders; and - Part 7 Resulting Contract Clauses: includes the clauses and conditions that will apply to any resulting contract.

-The Annexes include the General Conditions, Statement of Work, the Basis of Payment, Security Requirements, the Security Requirements Checklist, the Electronic Payment Instruments, the Federal Contractors Program for Employment Equity - Certification, the Insurance Requirements, the Task Authorization Form and any other annexes.
-(Modify this paragraph and the Table of Contents, as applicable).
+The Annexes include the General Conditions, Statement of Work, the Basis of Payment, Technical Requirements and the Electronic Payment Instruments,.